alexcg1/space_education/README.md

 # Introduction

 I'm putting together some ideas to improve aerospace education by using hands-on technologies.
 This is still a work in progress, and written in a very informal style.
-For the final version I'll rewrite it into a more formal curriculum.
+For the final version it can be rewritten it into a more formal document.

 I work in China sometimes, so if I reference China that's why!